dspereira/42Cursus-Born2beRoot/README.md

 # 42Cursus-Born2beRoot
-This project is part of the 42Lisboa curriculum and aims to create a virtual machine running Debian, as well as setting up a server with SSH, UFW, and more.
+This project is part of the 42Lisboa curriculum and aims to create a virtual machine running Debian, as well as set up a server by installing and configuring multiple services and security rules such as APT, AppArmor, SSH, UFW, sudo, Password Policy, and Crontab.

+For more information see the [subject](https://github.com/dspereira/42Cursus-Born2beRoot/blob/main/en.subject.pdf).

 For this project, a CronJob was created to run a monitoring script every 10 minutes, logging system status information to the console as detailed below:

 - The architecture of your operating system and its kernel version.